-- COMPARE ANNUAL PERCENTAGE RATES AND OTHER FINANCING TERMS from multiple sources such as banks, finance companies and credit unions.
+- COMPARE ANNUAL PERCENTAGE RATES (APRs) AND OTHER FINANCING TERMS from multiple sources such as banks, finance companies and credit unions.

-- THE DEALERSHIP MAY RETAIN your finance contract, but usually sells it to a third party, such as a bank, finance company or credit union, at a wholesale reate (often called the "buy rate").
+- THE DEALERSHIP MAY RETAIN your finance contract, but usually sells it to a third party, such as a bank, finance company or credit union, at a wholesale rate (often called the "buy rate").
 The bank, the finance company or credit union that buys your contract will service the account and collect payments.

 Download the What You Need To Know Document